 7. "Highwayman" with The Highwaymen

 This song, written by Jimmy Webb, actually served as the name inspiration for the supergroup comprised of Cash, Willie Nelson, Waylon Jennings and Kris Kristofferson.
-Not only did their album of the same name go to number one (and platinum), but the song also stayed number one on the country charts for twenty weeks.
+The album of the same name got to No. 1 (and platinum).

 8. "Ghost Riders (In the Sky)" with Willie Nelson